bookofproofs/bookofproofs.github.io/_sources/history/18th-century/monge.md

 9. Developed the application of calculus for analyzing curves and surfaces.
 10. Dealt with the problems of enumeration and combinations.

-Born 9 May1746, Beaune, Bourgogne, France.
+Born 9 May 1746, Beaune, Bourgogne, France.
 Died 28 July 1818, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Monge/)